tvooo/dbr-essay/presentation/presentation.md

 ![left](tesla.jpg)

 * Tesla releases patents to the public
-* Linux thingie
+* Open Invention Network, *a shared defensive patent pool with the mission to protect Linux*
-* Quirky users can search for and use GE patents in their inventions
+* Quirky Inspiration Platform: Quirky users can search for and use GE patents in their inventions

 * * *